Information & Computer Technology

 (http://www.focusit.ca/teacherseducators/)

-FIT is an innovative certificate program that pathways students through ICT related courses and concentrations during their secondary school education.
+FIT is an innovative certificate program that pathways students through both Business and ICT related courses and concentrations during their secondary school education.
 FIT brings an important real world perspective to business and technology teaching.
 It serves as a resource to help teachers and curriculum developers make business and technology courses more relevant to students, while showing them how they are all interconnected.
 It presents ICT in a holistic way – through real problem-solving situations, with real world examples.
 FIT gives students the opportunity to interact with industry experts and engages them in learning that will make a difference.
 Finally, FIT provides students with the knowledge they need to make informed choices about their future studies and career opportunities.
 FIT is sponsored by Canada’s Information and Communication Technology Council (https://www.ictc-ctic.ca/education-and-skills/).

 Translate »